 Of course, there are hurdles to clear before someone can claim a piece of Missouri land using this theory.
 For one, the burden of proof to establish a claim of adverse possession is on the trespasser.
 In other words, if you hold legal title to a piece of land, you are its presumed owner until and unless the adverse possessor can come up with enough compelling evidence and arguments to convince a judge to grant ownership over all or a portion of it.

 Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has a legal right to use your driveway to access his or her property.
 Easements involve shared rights with others in pieces of property, whereas adverse possession results in a shift in title, and the corresponding right to exclude others from the property.
 Read more about easements.

-Adverse possession is also different from many other types of neighbor disputes that might develop with your Missouri neighbor, such as arguments about tree branches or noise.
+Adverse possession is also different from many other types of disputes that might develop with a Missouri neighbor, such as arguments about tree branches or noise.
 Adverse possession goes to the heart of your property rights.

 No single statute in Missouri dictates the elements that a trespasser must establish to prove adverse possession.
 Rather, the courts have established a variety of such factors over many decades of issuing decisions in individual cases.
 Courts look in particular at the nature of a trespasser's possession and the length of time the person possesses the land.

 Imagine, for example, that Morgan and Ben are neighbors in St. Louis.
 Without a wall between their properties, Morgan plants trees on what is technically Ben's land.
 Eventually, Morgan builds an entire porch there.
 Ben says nothing.
 The years pass—ten years, in fact.
 Under Missouri's adverse possession framework, Morgan will likely be successful in establishing an ownership claim to that portion of Ben's property.